alexprut/Blockchain-Cryptocurrency/README.md

 * __smart contracts__ — complex applications involving having digital assets being directly controlled by a piece of code implementing arbitrary rules
 * __shannon__ — ether’s denominations (`10^9` [wei](#w))
 * __szabo__ — ether’s denominations (`10^12` [wei](#w))
+* __Segregated Witness__ — a proposed upgrade to the Bitcoin protocol which technological innovation separates signature data from bitcoin transactions
+* __soft fork__ —

 #### T

+* __Turing completeness__ — a program language is that can run any program that a Turing machine can run

 #### U

 * __UTXO__ — Unspent Transaction Output